 Nature in Country NSW

 The historic port of Wentworth sits at the confluence of the Murray and Darling rivers, near World Heritage-listed Mungo National Park.
-The world’s oldest ritual cremation site was found in Mungo as well as the largest collection of fossilised human footprints and largest set of Ice Age footprints in the world.
+The world’s oldest ritual cremation site was found in Mungo along with Australia's largest collection of fossilised human footprints and largest set of Ice Age footprints in the world.

 You can also enjoy nature in Country NSW while visiting significant Aboriginal heritage sites.
-Join an indigenous tour of the Sandstone Caves in Pilliga National Park, near Australia’s astronomy capital of Coonabarabran, where you can visit ancient rock engravings and learn about indigenous connections with the landscape.
+Join an indigenous tour of the Sandstone Caves in Pilliga National Park, near Australia’s astronomy capital of Coonabarabran, where you can visit ancient rock engravings and learn more about indigenous connections to the landscape.

 Velvety black sky, pristine air and no artificial light makes the Warrumbungle National Park a top spot for stargazing.
 The park, located in the northwest of NSW, is home to Australia's largest optical telescope and Australia's only Dark Sky Park, the first of its kind in the southern hemisphere.

 Mountain bikers can also enjoy nature in Country NSW on trails that spaghetti around Coolah Tops National Park, Moama and Bundanoon.
 Bungonia National Park in Goulburn is where you will find Wombeyan Caves, dating back 430 million years, as well as plenty of adventures like rock climbing, abseiling and canyoning.